List of Tsubasa: Reservoir Chronicle characters: Sakura Kinomoto

+Syaoran Li

+Syaoran Li (李 小狼, Ri Shaoran) is a man from parallel dimension from one of the Syaoran clones reborn in the climax of the series.
+While he is not present in the manga, he is mentioned by the adult clone who tells his wife about how such man gave him an item that they would use to seal themselves for the next years until fighting Fei-Wang Reed.

 Unnamed Goddess

 An unnamed Goddess appears in Tsubasa World Chronicle in the world of Nirai Kanai.
 Despite the title, she is a human whom the original Syaoran believes to be a Kumari.
 Before the series' beginning, the Goddess meets the original Sakura and learns also of how the two Syaorans once were together with Watanuki in the way to the afterlife after Fei-Wang Reed cursed him in his last moments.
 As Syaoran returned to the world of the living, the Goddess requests his help to get the dead souls of her world to pass to the cicle of reincarnation.
-She is bodyguarded by two men calling themselves Sakon and Ukon though Fai considers the two of their names to be fake.
+Her bodyguards are two men calling themselves Sakon and Ukon, though Fai perceives that the names be fake.
 The unnamed Goddess is based on Hana from Gate 7, along with Sakon and Ukon, whom are based on Sakura and Tachibana respectively.

 Other media

 Various types of merchandising have been released based on Tsubasa: Reservoir Chronicle characters including plush, keychains and figurines.
 A series of drama CD featuring them have also been released telling different storylines and showing songs by the characters' Japanese voice actors.
 A spin-off series of drama CD titled Private High School Holitsuba series also sets them in an alternative universe alongside characters from xxxHolic as mates in the fictional school "Holitsuba".